jzk-dev/Q3DN3D_MAP/README.md

 * This map was made to be played with the ExcessivePlus mod.
 * The focus was on preserving the original look of the map by using the same textures.
 * The map is static.
+No opening doors, elevator, etc.
 * There is no lighting configuration in the map.
 * There are no items in the map, except for the flags when playing CTF.
 * Music is intentionally from Q3, not DN.